Questions and answers on repo transactions and other monetary policy instruments

 What are negative interest rates?

-If reference interest rates are at zero, but there is a need for further monetary policy relaxation, the central bank can lower interest rates into negative territory.
+If reference interest rates are already at zero, but there is a need for further monetary policy relaxation, the central bank can lower interest rates into negative territory.
 On 18 December 2014, the SNB announced the introduction of negative interest on sight deposit account balances held at the SNB by banks and other financial market participants.
 Negative interest has applied since 22 January 2015, at a rate of -0.75%.
 The negative interest rate is intended to make Swiss franc investments less attractive, thereby countering upward pressure on the currency.
 The SNB grants each account holder an individual exemption threshold, below which negative interest is not charged.
 This measure is to ensure that the banking system is not unnecessarily burdened.
 For domestic banks, the threshold is 20 times the minimum reserve requirement over a specified period.
 For account holders not subject to any minimum reserve requirements, the threshold is set at a minimum of CHF 10 million (cf. Instruction sheet governing negative interest on sight deposit account balances).
-In 2015, income from negative interest amounted to CHF 1.2 billion for the SNB.
+In 2016, income from negative interest amounted to CHF 1.5 billion for the SNB.

-What’s the minimum reserve requirement all about?
+What is the minimum reserve requirement all about?

 The duty to hold minimum reserves, as enshrined in the National Bank Act, ensures that banks have a minimum demand for base money; it thus fulfils a monetary policy objective.
 Eligible assets in Swiss francs comprise coins in circulation, banknotes and sight deposits held at the SNB.
 The minimum reserve requirement currently amounts to 2.5% of the relevant liabilities, which are calculated as the sum of short-term liabilities in Swiss francs (up to 90 days) plus 20% of liabilities towards customers in the form of savings and investments.
 If a bank fails to fulfil the minimum reserve requirement, it is obliged to pay the SNB interest on the shortfall for the number of days of the reporting period during which the minimum reserve requirement was not observed.
-Since monetary policy in recent years has provided the banking system with very high liquidity, banks' reserves are currently at a level that exceeds the statutory minimum reserve requirement several times over.
+Since monetary policy in recent years has provided the banking system with very high liquidity, banks' reserves are currently at a level that exceeds the statutory minimum reserve requirement multiple times over.

-Which other monetary policy instruments has the SNB implemented in recent years?
+What other monetary policy instruments has the SNB implemented in recent years?

-In 2009, the SNB used further instruments to intervene in the money, foreign exchange and capital markets, with the goal of exerting strong and broadly based monetary policy stimuli.
+In 2009, the SNB used further instruments to intervene in the money, foreign exchange and capital markets, with the goal of transmitting strong and broadly based monetary policy stimuli.
 In the same year, the SNB purchased Swiss franc bonds issued by private sector borrowers.
 In 2010, these were all sold, or repaid upon maturity.